idodov/pixoo64-media-album-art/README.md

     icon: mdi:application-cog
     options:
       - "Default"
+      - "Clean"
       - "AI Generation - Flux"
       - "AI Generation - Turbo"
+      - "Text only"
+      - "Text with Background"
       - "Clock only"
+      - "Clock with Background"
       - "Clock and Temperature"
+      - "Clock and Temperature with Background"
       - "Clock Temperature and Text"
       - "Clock Temperature and Text with Background"
-      - "Text only"
+      - "Lyrics"
-      - "Text with Background"
+      - "Lyrics with Background"
       - "Temperature only"
+      - "Temperature with Background"
       - "Temperature and Text"
       - "Temperature and Text with Background"
-      - "Lyrics"
-      - "Lyrics with Background"
       - "Special Mode"
       - "Special Mode with Text"

+  pixoo64_album_art_crop_mode:
+    name: Pixoo64 Crop Mode
+    icon: mdi:application-edit
+    options:
+      - "Default"
+      - "No Crop"
+      - "Crop"
+      - "Crop Exra"
 ```
 </details>